core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 # Securing CoAP {#securing}

-Security Challenges for the Internet of Things {{SecurityChallenges}} stresses:
+Security Challenges for the Internet of Things {{SecurityChallenges}} recommends:

 > ... it is essential that IoT protocol suites specify a mandatory to implement
 > but optional to use security solution.
 This will ensure security is available